Laketown Squadron: 2019–2021: Erie BayHawks

-2021–present: Birmingham Squadron
+2021–2026: Birmingham Squadron

 Following the completion of renovations to Legacy Arena, the franchise moved to Birmingham and officially became the Birmingham Squadron in 2021.
 The Squadron played their first home game in Birmingham on December 5, 2021, against the Mexico City Capitanes in front of nearly 5,000 fans, where they lost 123–114.
 The Squadron made the playoffs, falling to the Texas Legends at home in the first round 115–100.
 The Squadron finished their inaugural season in Birmingham ranked second in league attendance.

 Following his first season in Birmingham, Ryan Pannone was asked to join Pelicans head coach Willie Green's staff in New Orleans full-time as an assistant.
 Alongside the announcement of Pannone's move, the Pelicans announced that Squadron assistant T.J.
 Saint was being promoted to head coach.
 In his first season, the Squadron finished with an 11–21 record in the regular season, 12th place in the Western Conference, and failed to reach the playoffs.

+2026–: Laketown Squadron

+In February 2026, the Pelicans announced they were relocating the Squadron from Birmingham to the New Orleans suburb of Kenner, Louisiana.
+The team announced that it will retain the Squadron nickname in March 2026, and will be known as the Laketown Squadron.
+The team will play at the Pontchartrain Center in Kenner.

+On June 15, 2026, the team announced that Brandon Demas had been named as the new head coach.
+Demas had previously been an assistance coach with the New Orleans Pelicans.